sameduslu/sameduslu/README.md

 ### Hi there I'm Samed Uslu

-I'm a sophomore student at Bilkent University Computer Engineering Department
+I'm a junior student at Bilkent University Computer Engineering Department